scfmod/FS22_TerraFarm/README.md

 TerraFarm integrates support for base game, platinum expansion and premium expansion equipment.

-TerraFarm now supports vehicle specialization for modders to integrate configuration(s) directly into their mods.
-In order to provide support for 3rd. party equipment during this transition I have created a mod which adds configurations for some various mods: [TerraFarm - Machines Addon](https://github.com/scfmod/FS22_TerraFarmMachines).
-The number of supported mods are limited as I myself don't have time to setup configuration for every mod, but creating configurations now are much simpler than older versions.
+TerraFarm now supports vehicle specialization for modders to integrate configuration(s) directly into their mods as well as addon mods with configurations.

 Long story short; there's no longer needed for modders to edit TerraFarm to add support for equipment.